 I was diagnosed with a rare debilitating, progressive bone disease in 2014 at the age of 48.
 My bones are too dense and I have a dangerously low bone turnover that has resulted in a broken left femur that spontaneously snapped in two on October 6th, 2014.

 I also have a stress fracture in my right femur and both legs have rods from hip to knee.
-I have constant foot fractures that won’t heal, multiple disc bulges and impinged nerves throughout my spine, scoliosis, ossificans myositis, Trigeminal Neuralgia and Rheumatoid Arthritis.
+I have constant foot fractures that won’t heal, spinal stenosis throughout my spine with spinal cord compression in my lower back, ossificans myositis, avascular necrosis, Trigeminal Neuralgia, Rheumatoid Arthritis and Sjogrens Syndrome causing salivary gland disease.

 My constant pain on a good day is 6/10.